jerryhgladinet/docs/admin/source/chapter03.rst

         If you have single AD forest but contains multiple sub-domain AD domain controller, you don't need to turn on Multi-AD support.
 Instead, you just point the LDAP to the root forest domain controller and the root forest domain controller will find and identify the sub-domains.

 **View and edit group policy**

     The Cluster administrator can decide whether to show the group policy section to this tenant.

-**Edit tenant administrator info**

-   The Cluster administrator can decide whether to allow the tenant administrator to edit its own information, such as change email.

 **Disable file/folder sharing**